 Transient accommodations, conveyance and fuel taxes are allocated among various funds and to the counties.
 The transient accommodations tax of 9.25% is levied on the furnishing of a room, apartment, suite or the like customarily occupied by the transient for less than 180 consecutive days for each letting by a hotel, apartment, motel, horizontal property regime or cooperative apartment, rooming house or other place in which lodgings are regularly furnished to transients for consideration.
 Time-share vacation rentals are taxed at 7.25%.
-Of the annual transient accommodations tax revenues, \$93 million is distributed to the counties, \$33 million is distributed to the convention center enterprise special fund and \$82 million is distributed to the tourism special fund.
-Act 174, SLH 2014, raises the allocation to the counties from \$93 million to \$103 million for FYs 2015 and 2016.
-Act 81, SLH 2014, reduces the annual allocation to the convention center enterprise special fund from \$33 million to \$26.5 million and allocates \$3 million annually to the Turtle Bay conservation easement special fund, effective July 1, 2014.
+Of the annual transient accommodations tax revenues, \$1.5 million is distributed to the Turtle Bay conservation easement special fund, \$103 million is distributed to the counties, \$26.5 million is distributed to the convention center enterprise special fund and \$82 million is distributed to the tourism special fund.
+Act 117, SLH 2015, allocates \$3 million to the special land and development fund, effective July 1, 2016.
+Act 233, SLH 2016, extends the allocation of \$103 million to the counties to FY 2017 and \$93 million for each fiscal year thereafter.
 Any revenue in excess of these allocations is retained by the General Fund.